Journalist & Translator

 Works by Violet Law

-Voices from Tibet[听说西藏] by Woeser & Wang Lixiong (Forthcoming in Summer 2013 by Hong Kong University Press)
+Voices from Tibet[听说西藏] by Woeser & Wang Lixiong (Published in November 2013 by University of Hawai'i Press and Hong Kong University Press)

 Enriching Lives [厚生利群]: Insurance in Hong Kong, 1841-2010 (Published in December 2010 by Hong Kong University Press)